Govt officials sulk as 'Swachh Bharat' sweeps away long-weekend plans

-Employees of NMMC and CIDCO complained of having to cancel pre-planned holidays during the extended weekend, as the Centre’s ambitious clean-up campaign launched yesterday required them to be present in office
+Employees of NMMC, CIDCO in Mumbai had to cancel pre-planned holidays during extended weekend, as Centre’s clean-up campaign launched yesterday required them to be present in office

 While ministers took to the ‘Swachh Bharat’ clean-up campaign launched by PM Narendra Modi with elan and posed for photo-ops, government employees are sulking that their travel plans went for a toss because of the initiative.